-- 1. The information on the course outline posted on Blackboard is not binding and can change according to the needs of the class. - 2.
-5% of the grade will be deducted or each day a written assignment (activity or composition) is late if there is no written document to justify the absence or the failure to complete it. - 3.
+- 1. The information on the Syllabus posted on Blackboard is not binding and can change according to the needs of the class. - 2.
+5% of the grade will be deducted or each day a written assignment is late if there is no written document to justify the absence or the failure to complete it. - 3.
+Attendance to all exams is compulsory.
+(Check Trabajo requerido/Overview for more detailed information on this and other written work/activities) - 4.
 To derive the utmost benefit from instruction, daily attendance is essential.
-Lack of attendance may adversely affect your overall performance and may have a negative impact on your final grade. - 4.
+Lack of attendance may adversely affect your overall performance and may have a negative impact on your final grade. - 5.
 The mark for class performance includes attendance and active and positive contribution to classes.
 The grade for this section will be granted as follows: - Student participates regularly and always comes to class well prepared: 100% - Generally student participates and comes to class well prepared: 80% - Sometimes student participates and comes to class prepared: 70% - Student seldom participates or comes to class well prepared: 50% - Student never participates or comes to class prepared: 0%